pho-grammers/now-contentful/README.md

 // [Todo] Add rest of the sections here
 // [Todo] Add documentation
 // [Todo] Split the integration into separate development and production integrations (or just use branches in the VCS)
-// [Todo] Use an OAuth 2.0 token or Personal Access Token to access the Content Management API for write access (the developer will have to learn the API reference to modify content)
+// [Todo] Use an OAuth 2.0 token or Personal Access Token to access the Content Management API for write access (the developer will have to learn the API reference to modify content) or for access to other users
+// [Todo] Allow multiple API keys to access multiple spaces for one Now project
+// [Todo] Support GraphQL
+// [Todo] Convert to TypeScript

 ## Instructions
 1. Clone this repo